harrietrc/loadimpact-docs/jekyll/_v4/result-analysis/insights-results-sharing.md

 ---
 layout: classic-docs
 title: How do I share tests results with others?
-description: Different ways to share your Load Impact v4.0 results with others on your team
+description: Different ways to share your LoadImpact v4.0 results with others on your team
 categories: [results-analysis]
 order: 7
 ---